-Morning hike: Lost Mine Trail in the Chisos Mountains.
+In the morning, we hiked the Lost Mine Trail in the Chisos Mountains.
 It was somewhat strenuous, with some switchbacks.
 It was particularly nice in the clearing morning clouds.
 It was surprisingly crowded, particularly given its difficulty.

 In the afternoon, we hiked to the Chimneys in the western part of the park.
 Listed as primitive on the maps, it was an easy, level three miles to the Chimney formation.
-There, we saw a granary, a pictograph, and a natural arch.
+There we saw a granary, a pictograph, and a natural arch.

 • Emory Peak, Grapevine Hills and Boquillas Canyon